$100,000 Impact Grant Eligibility Criteria

 - Annual appeals or fundraising drives, activities, or events

-- General capital campaigns unrelated to a specific project
+- General capital campaigns unrelated to the proposed project

-- The final proposal should include a time-bound budget with measurable goals.
+- The final proposal must include a time-bound budget with measurable goals and expected outcomes, as described in the application.

 - Grant recipients must submit periodic progress reports and work with the Liaison Committee for the grant period’s duration.